saudsami/signaling-sdk-samples-linux/presence/README.md

-# Store channel and user data

-Signaling storage enables you to save channel and user attributes in an easy-to-use, serverless storage system.
-This feature helps you build innovative, reliable, and scalable applications without the need to set up your own database.

-Your app receives metadata modification events in real-time enabling you to update the front-end accordingly.
-You can leverage user and channel metadata in Signaling apps to:

-- Personalize user profiles: Create user profiles that include additional information such as the user's full name, a profile picture URL, geographic location, and availability status.

-- Maintain chat history: Store and display chat history, including timestamps and message status such as whether a message has been read or not.

-- Maintain search history: Enable users to quickly search for specific messages, users, or topics within the app.

-- Customize notifications: Enable users to customize their notification settings, such as choosing notifications to receive and setting custom alert tones.

-- Enhance security: Enforce security measures, such as verifying user identity and encrypting messages.
+# Presence

+In real-time messaging solutions, it is often important to know whether a user is currently online or offline.
+For example, in instant messaging, chat applications, and online collaboration tools, users need to see the availability of their contacts.
+This information is typically displayed as a status message or icon next to a user's name.
+Presence features in Signaling SDK enable you to monitor join, leave, and status change notifications for users in a channel.
+Using Presence features, you can:

+* Get a list of users currently in a channel and their temporary status data.
+* Get a list of channels a specified user has joined or is subscribed to.
+* Read, set, or remove user status.
+* Receive real-time event notifications when users join or leave specified channels.
+* Receive user status change event notifications in real time.

 ## Understand the code

-For context on this sample, and a full explanation of the essential code snippets used in this project, read [Store channel and user data](https://docs.agora.io/en/signaling/develop/storage?platform=linux-cpp)
+For context on this sample, and a full explanation of the essential code snippets used in this project, read [Presence](https://docs-beta.agora.io/en/signaling/develop/presence?platform=linux-cpp)

 ## How to run this project

-To see how to run this project, read the instructions in the main [README](../README.md) or [SDK quickstart](https://docs.agora.io/en/signaling/get-started/get-started-sdk).
+To see how to run this project, read the instructions in the main [README](../README.md) or [SDK quickstart](https://docs-beta.agora.io/en/signaling/get-started/get-started-sdk).